gatsbyjs/gatsby/docs/docs/using-client-side-only-libraries.md

 Please use the [Gatsby Style Guide](/contributing/gatsby-style-guide/) to ensure your pull request gets accepted.

 On occasion, you may need to use a function or library that only works client side.
-This usually is because the library in question accesses something that isn't available during server-side rendering (SSR).
+This usually is because the library in question accesses something that isn't available during server-side rendering (SSR), like [browser DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) methods.

 You'll need to use one of the workarounds outlined below if your project fails to compile with `gatsby develop` or `gatsby build` with an error like: